rbhachu/the-mojo-blog/README.md

 [Heroku Remote JSON Server Instructions](https://elements.heroku.com/buttons/eecs130/json-server-heroku)</p>

-*In step 2 of the instructions from Heroku, use the db.json file from this repo as a template, situated at '/data/db.json/', but ignore the instructions in 'How it works' for port settings at the end.*
+*In step 2 of the instructions from Heroku, use the db.json file from this repo as a template, located at '/data/db.json/', and ignore the instructions in 'How it works' for port settings at the end.*

 __db.JSON File example__ (file path: ./data/db.json)
 ````json